kiselgra/c-mera/README.md

 the native language, i.e. no inherent abstraction or layering is introduced.

-There are a number of different code generators available, all based on c-mera with a few syntactic extensions.
+There are a number of different code generators available, all based on C-Mera with a few syntactic extensions.

 - **cgen** is the default C code generator
 - **cxxgen** is an extension supporting a subset of C++